• Skip to primary navigation

 Instructions

-1. Heat 1 tablespoon olive oil in a large cast iron skillet or nonstick skillet to medium-high heat.
+2. Heat olive oil in a large cast iron skillet or oven-safe nonstick skillet to medium-high heat.
 Add the spinach and cook until wilted.
-Add half the garlic and sauté 30-60 seconds, until fragrant.
-Remove from heat.
+Add the garlic and sauté 30-60 seconds, until fragrant.
+Remove from the heat.

-4. Spoon about 3-4 tablespoons of spinach artichoke dip into the pocket of each chicken breast, packing it in as much as possible.
-Secure the chicken breasts closed with toothpicks.
+2. Spoon about 3-4 tablespoons of the spinach artichoke mixture into the pocket of each chicken breast, packing it in as much as possible.

 Notes